-What is a CIS contractor (subcontractor)?
+What is a Construction Industry Scheme contractor (subcontractor)?

 Property developers buying and selling property, although not strictly speaking contractors, may fall under the aegis of the scheme, so advice should be sought from an accountant with expertise in this area to ensure absolute compliance with the CIS protocol.